 We at the Union Church in Waban believe that access to quality education is foundational to human dignity and critical to each person’s ability to grow into the fullness of who God created them to be.
 So it is a joy to engage in this ministry.
 Every other year we travel to Zambia not only to bring resources and support to the Mtendere school, but also to deepen and nurture our relationship with the students, teachers, parents and wider Mtendere community.
 The bond of friendship that have formed between us are strong and are life changing most certainly for us and we hope for the people of Mtendere as well.

-It’s hard to believe the Christmas season is already upon us!
-This is a time of excitement as we prepare with our families for this magical holiday.
-There’s also an excitement this year at UCW as we plan for our trip to Zambia this summer in our partnership with Communities Without Borders (CWB).
+There’s an excitement this year at UCW as we plan for our trip to Zambia this summer in our partnership with Communities Without Borders (CWB).
 UCW is in its fourth year of its relationship with Communities Without Borders and our partnered community of Mtendere, Zambia.
 CWB is a non-profit organization dedicated to building connections between partnering communities in the U.S. and Zambia in order to provide education for AIDS orphans and other vulnerable children.
 Our partnership with the community of Mtendere commits us to sending a minimum of $4,000 on an annual basis.

 What are our monies used for in Mtendere?